-If you’re boating around Portland’s rivers this spring, you may see one of the Ludwigia aquatic plant species that live here.
+If you’re boating around Portland’s rivers, you may see one of the Ludwigia aquatic plant species that live here.
 There is one native species (Ludwigia palustris) and two non-native species (Ludwigia peploides and Ludwigia hexapetala), also known as water primrose, all of which look fairly similar.
 Non-native Ludwigia species are on our “Early Detection and Rapid Response” list as a high priority species for control and recently we have encountered a few detections of the two unwanted species within the Sauvie Island, Multnomah confluence area west of the Willamette River.

 Ludwigia roots underwater and can form mats over the surface of open water, outcompeting native vegetation, slowing water flow, and raising water temperatures.
 If allowed to spread, the mats can be very extensive and dense, drastically altering and narrowing waterways, and affecting the wildlife that needs those areas to survive.

 In Portland, Ludwigia peploides and L. hexapetala can be found in abundance in North Portland, in the Columbia Slough and Smith & Bybee Wetlands, where land managers have been working for several years to control these infestations.

 For several years within our district boundaries, our annual boat surveys only turned up incidental populations.
 For example, in 2014, we found and managed a very small patch of Ludwigia in the Multnomah Channel near the southern end of Sauvie Island.
 Last year we found a more significant infestation (see yellow dots on the map).